*

 Stock Structure

-Over the last several decades the Longspined Sea Urchin, Centrostephanus rodgersii, has undergone a range extension to Victoria and Tasmania from NSW due to extensions in the warm East Australia Current brought about by climate change [Johnson et al. 2005, Ridgway 2007, Ling 2008].
+Over the last several decades the Longspined Sea Urchin has undergone a range extension to Victoria and Tasmania from NSW due to extensions in the warm East Australia Current brought about by climate change and modulated by larval thermal tolerance limits [Johnson et al. 2005; Ridgway 2007; Ling 2008; Byrne et al. 2022].
+This southerly movement is likely to continue, accompanied by density reductions in northern parts of the range [Davis et al. 2023].

 Due to limited knowledge regarding stock structure and different jurisdictional management objectives this species is assessed here at the jurisdictional level—New South Wales, Tasmania and Victoria.